shoyo/acoustic-keylogger/README.md

         $ conda install python=<version>

-* Set up a virtual environment.
+* Set up a Python virtual environment.
 You can use conda, pipenv, virtualenvwrapper etc. for managing multiple environments.

 * Install dependencies with